 Effects last for 1 minute, at which point the user is affected with Sicken status effect for the rest of the day, or until cured.
 The medicine woman may only make as many pills equal to 5 + her Wisdom modifier.
 Only up to 2 pills may be taken per day (if taken more than 2, that creature is immediately gains the Sicken status effect).
 Pills take 30 minutes to create.

-This ability replaces injections, improved injections, and superior injections.
+This ability replaces injections, improved injections, superior injections, and formulating solution.

 Sage Purity (Ex)